fly-apps/openresty-basic/README.md

 Wrote config file fly.toml
 ```

-Fly will create a `fly.toml` file in the root of your project and set the `internal_port` to 80 so that requests are properly routed to OpenResty.
+Fly will create a `fly.toml` file in the your project's directoy and set the `internal_port` to 80 so that requests are properly routed to OpenResty.

 Now you're ready to deploy your application using the command line: